No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

-In order to prove \Cref{thm:lower2bits}, we design $N$ stochastic distributions of the valuations that are close with respect to some statistical measure of distance.
-Moreover, we build the instances ensuring that any pair of prices that reveals information on the underline instance is highly suboptimal in terms of \gft~(\ie gathering information is ``costly'').
-This construction is inspired by the of~\citet{CesaBianchiCCFL23} with two main differences.
-The first one is that we are not constrained to use smooth value distributions.
-This allows us to simplify the construction avoiding the reduction to multi-armed bandits with feedback graphs employed by~\citet{CesaBianchiCCFL23}.
-The other difference is that in this work we only require algorithms to be globally budget balance, instead of weakly budget balanced as in~\citet{CesaBianchiCCFL23}.
-Indeed, weaker constraints enhance the capabilities of the learning algorithm.
-This poses additional technical challenges that will be addressed in the remaining part of the section.
+The rest of the Section is devoted to the proof of \Cref{thm:lower2bits}; for the missing details, we refer to \Cref{app:LBbandit}.
+Our lower bound construction is based on $N$ stochastic sequences of valuations.
+Each one of these sequences is sampled in an i.i.d. way from distributions of valuations with two key properties: (i) they are close with respect to some statistical measure of distance (see \Cref{lem:KL}) and (ii) ensure that any pair of prices that reveals information on the underlying instance is highly suboptimal in terms of \gft~(\emph{i.e.}, gathering information is ``costly'', see \Cref{lem:explorationiscostly}).
+We proceed in 5 steps.

-\xhdr{Building a set of hard instances.} Let $N=N(T)$ be defined in the following.
-We start by introducing a set of $N$ hard instances of the bilateral trade problem.
-Our goal is to show that any learning algorithm has regret at least $\Omega(T^{5/7})$ in at least one of the $N$ instances.
+\xhdr{i) Building a set of hard instances.} We start by introducing a set of $N=N(T)$, to be specified later, hard instances of the bilateral trade problem.
+Our goal is to show that any learning algorithm has regret at least $\Omega(T^{\nicefrac 57})$ in at least one of the $N$ instances.
 We define a distribution $\mu_k\in\Delta([0,1]^2)$ of valuations $(s,b)$ over $[0,1]^2$ for each $k\in\{0,\ldots, N-1\}$, where we have $N-1$ ``perturbed'' distributions corresponding to indices $k\in\{1,\ldots, N-1\}$, and a ``base'' distribution corresponding to $k=0$.
-Let $l\in (0,1)$ be a constant defined in the following, and let $\Delta:=l/(N-1)$, and $\delta= \Delta/2$.
-Then, for any instance $k\in\{0,\ldots,N-1\}$, the distributions $\mu_k$ are supported on the same set $\cW$ of finitely many valuations.
-We describe the set $\cW$ by partitioning it into six different sets defined as follows.
-First, we define the two sets